MOARdV/AvionicsSystems/README.md

 configuring props and integrating scripting.

 Releases appear under [Releases](https://github.com/MOARdV/AvionicsSystems/releases).
-Development builds occasionally show up on DropBox, and they may be mentioned in the [MAS Beta Release Announcements](https://github.com/MOARdV/AvionicsSystems/issues/95) issue.
+Development builds occasionally show up on DropBox - the home page of the wiki will usually contain a link to the current dev build.

 The MAS distribution contains multiple licensed components.
 The [license](https://github.com/MOARdV/AvionicsSystems/blob/master/LICENSE.md) document identifies these components and their licenses.